o-x-y-g-e-n/bestuxschool/content/posts/2021-05-16--university-of-california-santa-cruz/index.md

 The Alternative Learning Technologies and Games (ALT Games) Lab is an interdisciplinary team with projects ranging across multiple domains such as Human-Computer Interaction, Learning Science, Electrical Engineering, Psychology, and Digital Arts.
 The mission of the lab is to create and explore the potential of alternative controllers, novel interfaces, and other forms of unique input/output.

-# Master in Master in Human Computer Interaction (HCI) - University of California, Santa Cruz Course Ranking
+# Master of Master of Human Computer Interaction (HCI) - University of California, Santa Cruz Course Ranking
 The program was introduced this year

-# Faculty at Master in Human Computer Interaction (HCI) - University of California, Santa Cruz [🔗](https://grad.soe.ucsc.edu/hci/faculty)
+# Faculty at Master of Human Computer Interaction (HCI) - University of California, Santa Cruz [🔗](https://grad.soe.ucsc.edu/hci/faculty)
 Faculty in the department of Human Computer Interaction at the California, Santa Cruz collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)

 ## ** Visit [CSRankings](http://csrankings.org/#/index?all&us) for more stats

 ---
-# Research Areas at Master in Master in Human Computer Interaction (HCI) - University of California, Santa Cruz
+# Research Areas at Master of Master of Human Computer Interaction (HCI) - University of California, Santa Cruz
 * Information visualization
 * computer graphics
 * VR/AR